About King Mojo Records

 YES, Emerson, Lake and Palmer, Derek And The Dominos.

-The 1960's was a turbulent period in American due to the bloody Vietnam War and the
+turbulent period in American due to the bloody Vietnam War and the country was divided

-surveillance, many were beaten or arrested on trumped up charges by overly aggressive
+beaten or arrested on trumped up charges by overly aggressive government agents.
+In many

-government agents.
-In many cities there was a regular curfew and some cities declared
+cities there was a regular curfew and some cities declared martial law, arguably America

-martial law, arguably America was a Police State.
+was a Police State.

 The military industrial community of war-lovers were in power and the anti-war protestors

-who made the most profound and relevant music of the century.
+counterculture artists who made the most profound and relevant music of the century.

 This was an eventful period in music business history and at Atlantic Records we were